elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 # OpenSearch Mappings

-OpenSearch organizes data into indexes.
+OpenSearch organizes data into indices.
 Each index is a collection of JSON documents.
 If you have a set of log lines that you want to add to OpenSearch, you must first convert them to JSON.
 A simple JSON document for a movie might look like this:

 ```json
 {